lundegaard/react-mapy-cz/website/docs/Examples/06-interactive-map-with-thousands-of-points-marker.md

 import styles from '../../src/pages/index.module.css';
 import { generatePoints } from '../../utils';

-# Interactive map with thousands of points (Marker)
+# Rendering thousands of points with Marker - do not do this

 Interactive map with controls and thousands of markers implemented with Marker component.
+This example serves as a common pitfall when working wit a large quantity of points.
+In this example we are rendering only 2 000 points and already you can see the poor performance.

+Implementation with single Marker component using loop causes extremely slow map render.
+For best performance use [MultipleMarkers](/docs/API/multiple-markers), or take a look at previous example [Rendering thousands of points](/docs/Examples/05-interactive-map-with-thousands-of-points)

 <div>
   <section className={styles.sMap}>